ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-overview.rst

 Planner:

--  Load the :ref:`firmware <common-glossary>` (the software) into the autopilot (APM, PX4...) that controls your vehicle.
+-  Load the :ref:`firmware <common-glossary>` (the software) into the autopilot board (i.e. Pixhawk series) that controls your vehicle.
 -  Setup, configure, and tune your vehicle for optimum performance.
 -  Plan, save and load autonomous missions into you autopilot with simple point-and-click way-point entry on Google or other maps.